aigarskadikis/aigarskadikis.github.io/check.txt

 #!/bin/bash
 # =================================================================
-# Purpose of this script is to determine a problem faster and
+# Purpose of this script is to:
+# determine a problem faster;
-# prevent a human error.
-Never use it without a presence of author!
+# prevent a human error!
 # =================================================================

-# define variables suitable for different unixtime situations
+# define variables suitable for different unixtime situations. this is required:
+# so the script can use the same SQL query for MySQL and PostgreSQL
 NOW=$(date "+%s")
 AGO5M=$((NOW-300))
 AGO10M=$((NOW-600))